solana-mobile/solana-mobile-doc-site/docs/react-native/quickstart.md

 - `signMessages`
 - `signTransactions`

 In `signTransactions`, we use using [**System Program**](https://docs.solana.com/developing/runtime-facilities/programs#system-program) to generate a simple *transfer* instruction that moves SOL around. *System Program* is an example of a Solana [Native Program](https://docs.solana.com/developing/runtime-facilities/programs).
+To learn more about Solana transactions see the this [deep dive](https://docs.solana.com/developing/programming-model/transactions).

 <Tabs>
 <TabItem value="signMessasges" label="signMessages">